 The Service Learning program is a critical component of a CCES education.
 As a Christian school, CCES is committed to developing a servant attitude in our students through service learning.
 The Service Learning program at CCES strives to develop within all students a personal value system of responsibility to the community.
 In each division, students are exposed to many different service opportunities, allowing them to explore their own personal gifts and interests.

-For additional information, please contact Elizabeth Jarrett, Director of Service Learning at email@example.com.
+For additional information, please contact Elizabeth Jarrett, Director of Service & Experiential Learning at firstname.lastname@example.org.

 Starting in the Earliest Grades